wikimedia/pywikibot/tests/README.rst

 Travis CI
 =========

-After changes are published into a github repository, tests may be run on travis-ci.org according to the configuration in .travis.yml .
+After changes are published into a GitHub repository, tests may be run on travis-ci.org according to the configuration in .travis.yml .

-When changes are merged into the main repository, they are replicated to https://github.com/wikimedia/pywikibot , and travis tests are run and published at https://travis-ci.org/wikimedia/pywikibot/builds .
+When changes are merged into the main repository, they are replicated to https://github.com/wikimedia/pywikibot , and Travis tests are run and published at https://travis-ci.org/wikimedia/pywikibot/builds .
 These tests use the Wikimedia global (SUL) account 'Pywikibot-test', which has a password securely stored in .travis.yml file.
 See section env:global:secure.

-Anyone can run these tests on travis-ci.org using their own github account, with code changes that have not been merged into the main repository.
+Anyone can run these tests on travis-ci.org using their own GitHub account, with code changes that have not been merged into the main repository.
 To do this:

-1. create a github and travis-ci account
+1. create a GitHub and travis-ci account
-2. fork the main github repository https://github.com/wikimedia/pywikibot
+2. fork the main GitHub repository https://github.com/wikimedia/pywikibot
-3. enable builds from the travis profile page: https://travis-ci.org/profile
+3. enable builds from the Travis profile page: https://travis-ci.org/profile
 4. push changes into the forked git repository
 5. watch the build at https://travis-ci.org/<username>/pywikibot/builds